Baze-Bai/540_Final/README.md

 The project implements several neural network architectures:
 - `MultiImageUNet`: A UNet architecture adapted for multiple input images

+### UNet Architecture

+The project implements a custom UNet architecture designed specifically for image interpolation:

+#### Basic UNet
+The standard UNet model consists of:
+- An encoder path that downsamples the input image through multiple layers
+- A decoder path that upsamples the features back to the original resolution
+- Skip connections between corresponding encoder and decoder layers

+#### MultiImageUNet
+A specialized UNet architecture for processing multiple consecutive frames:

+- **Input Processing**:
+  - Takes multiple input frames and reference frames
+  - Utilizes self-attention mechanisms to process temporal relationships

+- **Encoder Path**:
+  - Multiple encoder layers with cross-attention modules
+  - Each encoder layer includes downsampling and channel expansion
+  - Features are progressively reduced in spatial dimensions but increased in channel depth

+- **Decoder Path**:
+  - Decoder layers with skip connections from the encoder
+  - Upsampling through transposed convolutions
+  - Gradual restoration of spatial dimensions while reducing channel depth

+- **Special Features**:
+  - Cross-attention mechanisms for relating features across frames
+  - Self-attention for capturing temporal information
+  - Final convolution layers to generate the interpolated frame

+#### UnetModel
+The main UNet implementation that builds upon MultiImageUNet:
+- Handles image resizing for consistent processing
+- Includes a final upsampling layer to restore original resolution
+- Applies additional convolutions for enhancing quality of the final output

+Models are automatically downloaded from Hugging Face when needed.

 #### Training
 The deep learning training process: